-The University of Connecticut was founded in 1881 and is consistently ranked a Top 25 Public University by U.S. News & World Report.
+The University of Connecticut was founded in 1881 and is ranked 26th among all public universities by U.S. News & World Report.
 With its main campus in Storrs and 4 regional campuses located across the State of Connecticut, UConn serves more than 32,000 students across 14 schools and colleges, offering 8 undergraduate degrees, 17 graduate degrees, 88 research and professional practice fields of study and 6 professional degree programs including the Pharm.D.
 Recent funding to the benefit of the School of Pharmacy includes Next Generation Connecticut (a $1.5 billion dollar capital investment over 13 years), and Bioscience Connecticut ($864 million investment in genomics and personalized medicine).

 School of Pharmacy Values, Mission and Vision

 The UConn School of Pharmacy advances healthcare through scientific discovery, outreach, and educating the current and future generations of pharmacy professionals and researchers.